 Register for this upcoming web seminar on the Partner Learning Center.

-Microsoft Dynamics Distribution Partner of the Year
+Microsoft Dynamics CRM Partner of the Year

-Microsoft Dynamics Retail Partner of the Year
+Microsoft Dynamics ERP Partner of the Year

 Visit Digital WPC for more information regarding the WPC 2012 Partner Awards, and to submit your nominations.